izaktumz-zz/OreoJam-Project/README.md

 -One can perform batch or atomic operations against your Db as seen fit

--The AddItem,DeleteItem and UpdateItem returns true if it was a success otherwise false.

 # NB
 -If lazy loading is enabled.Subsequent tables will be retrieved.